 Environmental and Climate Effects of the Meat Industry

-Livestock’s Effect on Greenhouse Gasses
+Livestock’s Effect on Greenhouse Gases

 Livestock Effects on Farmland, Water, and Natural Resources